Felix-Franz/VLCController/builds/README.md

 ## basic usage

-1. Download the latest Version of VLC
+1. Download the latest Version of VLCController (just look upside ;) )
 2. Extract it
 3. run VLC media player
 4. change config of VLC media player as shown in the docs folder of your extracted file